claudy/Highpointers-Konvention-2022/index.md

 There is much to see in the Laurel Highlands region.
 This list can help you start planning your exploration.
 The list is not exhaustive nor in any specific order.
 Please also visit [LaurelHighlands.org](https://www.laurelhighlands.org) for more information and ideas for daytrips.

 ## Laurel Ridge State Park
-Vivamus arcu felis bibendum ut tristique.
-Phasellus vestibulum lorem sed risus ultricies tristique.
-Etiam erat velit scelerisque in dictum.
-Donec massa sapien faucibus et molestie ac feugiat sed.
-Suspendisse potenti nullam ac tortor.
-Faucibus turpis in eu mi bibendum neque egestas congue.
-Cras adipiscing enim eu turpis egestas.
-Amet nisl suscipit adipiscing bibendum est ultricies integer quis auctor.
-Varius morbi enim nunc faucibus a pellentesque sit amet porttitor.
+<--TODO: write here

 ### Laurel Highlands Hiking Trail
-Condimentum id venenatis a condimentum vitae sapien.
-Pharetra massa massa ultricies mi quis.
-Sit amet volutpat consequat mauris nunc congue nisi.
+70 miles long.
+Rugged and steep in some places.
+Great for dayhiking and also supports multiple day hikes.
+Overnight trail shelters require reservation in advance.
+More details and high-resolution trail map can be found on the [PA Dept of Conservation and Natural Resources website](https://www.dcnr.pa.gov/Recreation/WhatToDo/Hiking/LaurelHighlandsHikingTrail/Pages/default.aspx).
+Expect to see some mountain laurel blooming in June.
+[GoLauralHighlands.com](https://www.golaurelhighlands.com/blog/post/where-to-see-mountain-laurel-in-the-laurel-highlands/) says the Route 30 trailhead outside of Ligonier is a good location to see it.

 ### Hemlock Trail Natural Area

-Hike 1.2 miles through Old Growth forest in the Laural Hill State Park.
+Hike 1.2 miles through Old Growth forest in the Laurel Hill State Park.
 More information on the [Old-Growth Forest Network website](https://www.oldgrowthforest.net/pa-hemlock-trail-laurel-hill-state-park), which has a [map](https://www.oldgrowthforest.net/network-forests) for finding other old growth forests.
 <a href="https://www.oldgrowthforest.net/pa-hemlock-trail-laurel-hill-state-park">
 <img src="https://images.squarespace-cdn.com/content/v1/5c087e9e4cde7a66033e482d/1562704284255-I87K795NIFP9F24DK567/thumb_IMG_4175_1024.jpg?format=600w" alt="placeholder"/>
 </a>